petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ##### Blacklist the amdgpu Driver
-To install the latest driver, you must blacklist the default amdgpu driver.
-Follow these steps:
+ If the `amdgpu` driver is **not already blacklisted**, please follow the steps below to blacklist it.

 Open the /etc/modprobe.d/blacklist.conf file to edit:
 ```bash
 sudo vim /etc/modprobe.d/blacklist.conf
 ```

-Add the following line to blacklist the AMDGPU driver:
+Add the following line to blacklist the amdgpu driver:
 ```bash
 blacklist amdgpu
 ```